-The Commission will issue Guidance on the application of the Directive before its entry into application.
+The Commission plans to issue Guidance on the application of the Directive.
 The Guidance will address in particular the provision of consumer information about online digital products.
-A Workshop to discuss the future Guidance with Member States' authorities and consumer and industry representatives takes place on 11 December 2013.
+A Workshop to discuss the future Guidance with Member States' authorities and consumer and industry representatives took place on 11 December 2013.

 Contents of the Directive